isomerpages/nrf-corp/index.md

   - infopic:
       title: Competitive Research Programme
       subtitle: Grants
-      description: The CRP funding scheme seeks to foster the formation of multidisciplinary teams to conduct research that are of relevance to Singapore society.
+      description: This funding scheme seeks to foster the formation of multidisciplinary teams to conduct research that are of relevance to Singapore society.
       button: Learn more